 Architects: Crome (exterior) and Field Paoli (interior)

-This 98,665 SF sustainable building project involved an historic brick-and-timber building located on a 14-acre multiple building campus.
-Hillhouse was instrumental in both the design development and the construction on this project.
-Our involvement included extensive interaction and collaboration with the general public, existing Public Market tenants and the Exploratorium (for on-site interactive displays).
-Construction included new Public Market facades and entries, exterior circulation and store entrances, structural seismic upgrade and sound rated partition walls.
-Unique sustainable features include EV charging stations and a solar carport, a rainwater collection system, bioswale storm water management, and heavy use of salvaged and reclaimed materials.
+This 98,665 SF sustainable building project involved a historic brick-and-timber building located on a 14-acre multiple-building campus.
+Hillhouse was instrumental in both the design development and the construction of this project.
+Our involvement included extensive interaction and collaboration with the general public, existing Public Market tenants, and the Exploratorium (for on-site interactive displays).
+Construction included new Public Market facades and entries, exterior circulation and store entrances, structural seismic upgrade, and sound-rated partition walls.
+Unique sustainable features include EV charging stations and a solar carport, a rainwater collection system, bioswale stormwater management, and heavy use of salvaged and reclaimed materials.
 This project was awarded a Gold-Level California Catalyst Grant for Sustainability.